lemonlabsuk/scala-uri/README.md

 ## 1.x.x to 2.x.x

- * Users will now need to add a json dependency to their SBT build to use [Public Suffixes](#public-suffixes) (and other future features that require a JSON library). scala-uri no longer pulls in spray-json by default.
-See the [Public Suffixes](#public-suffixes) section of this page for more details.
+ * Users will now need to add a second scala-uri json module dependency to their SBT build to use [Public Suffixes](#public-suffixes)
+   (and other future features that require a JSON library). scala-uri no longer pulls in spray-json by default.
+See the [JSON Support](#json-support) section of this page for more details.
  * *Binary Incompatibility*: The case class `UrlWithoutAuthority` has been renamed `SimpleUrlWithoutAuthority`.
    There is now a trait called `UrlWithoutAuthority`.
 This trait has a companion object with `apply`, `unapply` and `parse` methods, so it mostly can be used in the same way as the previous case class.